PullNotifier Logo

 The standard format is <type>(<scope>): <description>.
 Here are examples demonstrating its application:

-feat(auth): add Google OAuth2 integration - Bug Fix:
+• New Feature: feat(auth): add Google OAuth2 integration

-fix(api): resolve memory leak in user service - Documentation:
+• Bug Fix: fix(api): resolve memory leak in user service

-To streamline adoption, consider using tools like Commitizen to guide developers through creating compliant messages.
-Integrating commitlint with a pre-commit hook can also enforce the standard, ensuring consistency across the entire team.
+To streamline adoption, consider using tools like Commitizen to guide developers through creating compliant messages via an interactive prompt.
+Integrating commitlint with a commit-msg Git hook can also enforce the standard, rejecting non-compliant messages before they enter the history.
 This structured approach is a key part of an effective code review process, which you can learn more about in this comprehensive code review checklist.

 7. Reference Issues and Pull Requests

 Modern software development rarely happens in a vacuum; code changes are almost always tied to a specific task, bug report, or user story.
-One of the most powerful git commit message best practices is to explicitly link your commits to these external items, such as Jira tickets or GitHub issues.
+One of the most powerful habits you can adopt is to explicitly link your commits to these external items, such as Jira tickets or GitHub issues.
 This creates a traceable path from the initial requirement or problem report directly to the code that addresses it, providing invaluable context for future developers.

 By including these references, you bridge the gap between your project management tools and your version control history.
 Anyone reviewing the code months or years later can instantly understand the "why" behind a change.
 Platforms like GitHub and GitLab even leverage special keywords to automatically link and close issues when a commit is merged, streamlining project workflows and ensuring that progress is accurately tracked.